blackmenthor/flutter-branch-io/README.md

 Implemented function:
 - Initialization and get Deep Link data to a subscribe-able stream on dart.
+- Create BUO and MetaData model
+- Generate new deeplink and get the link
+- List BUO on google search
+- Track content & evnt
+- Track user by id

 # HOW TO USE
 - Import flutter_branch_io_plugin to your `pubspec.yaml`